 What You'll Be Doing

-Under direction of the Healthy Streets Operations Center (HSOC) Liaison, the Encampment Resolution Team (ERT) Clinical Supervisor represents HSH in interdepartmental homeless outreach coordination, a key component of the Department’s response to street homelessness.
+Under direction of the Healthy Streets Operations Center (HSOC) Liaison, the Senior Behavioral Health Clinician represents HSH in interdepartmental homeless outreach coordination, a key component of the Department’s response to street homelessness.
 HSOC is a multiagency collaborative effort with the goal of resolving homeless encampments within the City of San Francisco and offering temporary shelter placements to those individuals who are residing within encampments.
-The primary role of the 2932 ERT Clinical Supervisor is to provide clinical support and supervision to the ERT in the field.
+The primary role of the 2932 Senior Behavioral Health Clinician is to provide clinical support and supervision to the Encampment Resolution Team (ERT) in the field.